analogdevicesinc/ai8x-training/README.md

 and https://github.com/ARM-software/CMSIS_5 for the source code.

 The results of the generated code have been verified to match AI84 exactly and may be used to demonstrate the efficacy of the custom CNN accelerator.
+However, note that results of the average pooling operation will differ from AI84, and that there may be rounding errors in the CMSIS code when enabling SIMD.

 The `Device/` folder contains a sample Makefile, and a custom fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom